-BBD takes mid-level values of experimental factors, avoiding extreme axial points as in Central Composite Design (CCD) [33].
+BBD takes mid-level values of experimental factors, avoiding extreme axial points as in central composite design (CCD) [33].
 In this paper, considering the existence of three experimental factors that have three levels, there will be 13 points at the middle level.
-However, two replicates were performed at the midpoint of the design to allow estimation of pure error and to calculate the repeatability of the method, resulting in a total of 15 extractions to be performed.
-To achieve objective results, the experiments were randomized.
+However, two replicates were performed at the 209

-The Responses in this study were the content of total (poly)phenols, flavonoids and anthocyanins in the extract.
+The Responses in this study were the content of total (poly)phenols, flavonoids, and anthocyanins in the extract.

-The experimental data were fitted to a second-order polynomial model to obtain the regression coefficients.
-The generalized second-order polynomial model used in the Response Surface Method (RSM) is as follows:
+The experimental data were fitted to a secondorder polynomial model to obtain the regression coefficients.
+The generalized second-order polynomial model used in the RSM is as follows:

-$$Y = a_0 + \sum a_i X_i + \sum a{ii} X_i^2 + \sum a{ij} X_i X_j$$ (2)
+$$Y = a_0 + \sum a_i X_i + \sum a{ij} X_i^2 + \sum a{ij} X_i X_j$$ (2)

-where Y represents the experimental response, a_0 is a constant, a_i , a{ii} and a{ij} are coefficients of linear, quadratic and interactive regression models, and X_i and X_j are independent variables in coded values.
+where Y represents the experimental response, a_0 is a constant, a_i , a{ii} , and a{ij} are coefficients of linear, quadratic, and interactive regression models, and X_i and X_j are independent variables in coded values.

-Lack of Fit, coefficient of determination (R^2) and p-value obtained by analysis of variance (ANOVA) were used to assess the adequacy of the developed model.
-Regression analysis and Surface plots were generated to explain the effects of independent variables on Response.
+Lack of fit, coefficient of determination (R^2), and p-value obtained by analysis of variance (ANOVA) were used to assess the adequacy of the developed model.
+Regression analysis and Surface plots were generated to explain the effects of independent variables on the response.